dr-jam/GamePlatforms/GameJuice.md

 ## Task

 Your task is to identify at least 3 concepts, rules of thumb, or tools from the study videos in a way that applies them to your game project.
+Here are the details:
+* Take a screenshot or sketch of your Game 2.
+* Mark it up, draw on it, sketch on it, or otherwise indicate the three places where your three concepts fit into your game.
+* Write a paragraph per item describing the details of the juice-adding concept, how it fits into your design, and where in the videos this concept was discussed.
+* Turn it in appropriately-named class folder.

 ## Supplementary Material